 Determining buffer distances from water bodies under the Land Management Code

-This fact sheet defines the different water body types and illustrates how to determine buffer distances around a water body when proposing to clear native vegetation under the Land Management (Native Vegetation) Code 2018.
+This fact sheet defines the different water body types and provides guidance to landholders on how to determine buffer distances around a water body when proposing to clear native vegetation under the Land Management (Native Vegetation) Code 2018. (the Code).

 Clearing native vegetation in or around water bodies is restricted, or in some cases not permitted when applying the Land Management (Native Vegetation) Code (‘the Code’) under the Local Land Services Act 2013.

 Water bodies refer to a stream, local wetland, important wetland or estuarine area and are defined in the Code as a:

 - Stream – defined as an incised watercourse that exhibits features of a defined channel with bed and banks.

 - Wetland – defined as a natural body of water such as marsh, billabong, swamp or sedgeland, other than a floodplain, that is inundated cyclically, intermittently or permanently with water, and vegetated with wetland plant communities.